Mentalab-hub/explorepy/docs/usage.rst

             (see this `issue <https://github.com/sccn/eeglab/issues/103>`_).
 A precompiled Matlab code from BIOSIG can be downloaded from this `link <https://pub.ist.ac.at/~schloegl/src/mexbiosig/>`_.

+.. note::  If the sampling rate or channel mask has been changed during the recording, Explorepy will create a new EDF
+            file for ExG data with the given file name plus the time the setting has changed.

 **visualize**
 Visualizes real-time data in a browser-based dashboard.
 Currently, Chrome is the supported browser.
 The visualization in other browsers might be slow.::